-We evaluate the net zero target as: Poor.
+We evaluate Japan’s net zero target as: Poor

-- Target year – Japan commits to net zero emissions by 2050.
+- Target year – Japan aims to reach net zero 2050.

-- Separate reduction & removal targets – Japan provides no information on its intention to communicate separate emissions reduction and removal targets.
+- Separate reduction & removal targets – Japan provides no information on its intention to communicate separate emission reduction and removal targets.